Languages of Atlas Altera

 CREATING GAIA POLYGLOTTA

-With the backing of states, these languages can flourish, but more importantly, have some safety in that collective memory of these cultural artifacts are guaranteed as much as the political world order in play, the very one that supposes the state as the main backdrop for the human condition—the locus for human aspiration and struggle.
+With the backing of states, these languages can flourish, but more importantly, they have the safety of being state artifacts.
+They are guaranteed as much as the political world order at play, the very one that supposes the state as the main backdrop for the human condition—the locus for human aspiration and struggle.

 Altera_Data_Generating_LanguageFamilies_Website_Transparent.png